juniorguru/eggtray/README.md

 ## Add yourself

-If you're looking for an entry level software engineering job, send a Pull Request adding a new YAML file to the [./profiles](./profiles) directory.
+If you're looking for an entry level software engineering job, send a Pull Request adding a new YAML file (RealPython has a [good intro to YAML](https://realpython.com/python-yaml/)) to the [./profiles](./profiles) directory.
 Each YAML file in that directory represents a profile of a single person:

 - Name of the file must be your GitHub username
 - The file must have the `.yml` extension